theOneOps/wordle-clone/README.md

 ## Todo:
 - [ ] Add security with some lazy loading in the game
 - [ ] Improve the animation reveal for the letters so that it looks exactly as the wordle game (the delay in the reveal)
-- [ ] filter the word to find (like removing all the ô, â é, and so on...)
+- [ ] Filter the word to find (like removing all the ô, â é, and so on... before using as the word to find)

 **********************************************************************************************

-# Here is the start of the vite initial text in this README.md
+# Here is the beginning of the vite initial's text in this README.md's file

 ## React + TypeScript + Vite